 Roofs to areas along maintenance and fire exit routes shall be finished with 600 mm x 600 mm x 50 mm thick approved concrete paving on proprietary paving supports in lieu of gravel.
-These slabs shall have 6 mm open joints and shall have a "wood float" non slip finish.
+These slabs shall have 6 mm open joints and shall have a non-slip finish.
+Please see Table 1 for required concrete finishes.